SteSeg/openmc_fusion_benchmarks/docs/specifications/overview.md

 Each benchmark is defined by a `specifications.yaml` file that is **validated against a strict schema (`benchmark_schema.yaml`)** to enforce consistency and completeness across the benchmark suite.
 We define a benchmark _specifications_ as:

-> The minimum amount of technical data necessary to unambiguously model a benchmark and collect standardized results
+> The minimum amount of technical data necessary to unambiguously model a benchmark and collect standardized results.

 ---